Asmol Inhaler CFC-Free

 If you use too much (overdose)

-Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and Emergency at the nearest hospital, if you think you or anyone else may have taken too much Asmol inhaler.
+or or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and Emergency at the nearest hospital, if you think you or anyone else may have taken too much Asmol inhaler.
 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.

 If you take too many puffs of your Asmol inhaler, you may have a fast heart beat, feel shaky or have a headache.
 You may also have increased acid in the blood, which may cause an increased rate of breathing.
 These symptoms are usually mild side effects of using Asmol inhaler.
 However, if they are severe or do not go away, it may be that you have used too much Asmol.